folaaramide/100-days-of-devops/day-23/git-fork-repo/README.md

 ## Scenario:
 The Nautilus project uses a Gitea Git server for collaboration.
 A new developer, Jon, needs to start working on a project.
 To contribute safely without affecting the main repository, he must fork an existing repository.

-This lab demonstrates how to navigate a Git web UI, fork a repository, and set up proper remotes — essential skills for DevOps engineers working in collaborative, team-based environments.
+This lab demonstrates how to navigate a Git web UI, fork a repository, and set up proper remotes; these are essential skills for DevOps engineers working in collaborative, team-based environments.

 ## Lab Environment & Credentials
 •	Platform: KodeKloud Lab